neurodebian/SciDeployGuide/guide.rst

 Choose appropriate license and attribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Figure out copyright -- institution might be the one to hold it
+Figure out copyright -- institution might be the one to hold it.

 Try to use maximally possible permissible license, do not constrain
 types of usage without real necessity.